haydal810/Milestone-Project-3/README.md

 ### User Stories:
 As a new User to the web application, I want to:
+* be able to understand how to navigate around the web application.
 * be able to find information about a particular river in County Kerry.
 * to be able to update a particular river's information if I believe it to be inaccurate, incorrect or outdated.
 * leave a review about a particular river, which is both informative and allows me to broadcast my own opinion.